mariojert/3744BIProject/README.md

 On the left side of the data it is hard to see a correlation between average price and average rating.
 On the right side, however, brands that had a lower average price saw a higher average rating.
 I suspect this is because there is lower risk when buying these products as far as price is concerned.
-That risk mitigation can lead to good press if a consumer is satisfied with their project.
+That risk mitigation can lead to good press if a consumer is satisfied with their product.

 5. Do verified reviewers have a preference of brand that they like to review and do they generally review more expensive phones?